0xKubitus/Cairo-Loto_PoC_backend_cairo-0/README.md

 # NEXT STEPS ARE:

-- Turn into comments all 'transfer' functionnalities,
-  then use _upgrade()_ to change the deployed contract's class_hass to new version of the contract;

-- Take notes in Notion about 'how to upgrade a cairo-0 contract';
+- Connect backend with frontend + Test all features from frontend app;

 - Implement "permission_to_mint" logic and modify 'mint()' modify 'mint()' process
   => when user makes multicall for payment, they should not be able to mint a ticket straight away, but they get "allowed_to_mint".
   Then, only once allowed, the user will be able to mint from frontend;

-- Test 'mint()' and 'burn()' functions;

-- Adding metadata to all tokens (no need for each token to have its own unique jpeg for now);

-- connecting backend with frontend => try mint from frontend app + try multicall;
+- Use _upgrade()_ to change the deployed contract's class_hass to new version of the contract + Take notes in Notion about 'how to upgrade a cairo-0 contract';

 - burning ticket = getting money back;

+- implement a lottery system;

 - get in touch with DeFi protocols to know their testnet contract addresses;

 - manage sending users funds into liquidity pools;

-- implement a lottery system;

 - TO BE CONTINUED